naimanodi/Crossmodal-Entailment_Sudo/README.md

 This repository contains the code to recreate the experiments from the abovementioned paper (https://arxiv.org/pdf/2405.04443)

 # Crossmodal-Entailment

 - environment.yml contains the conda environment with all necessary packages

-- to train, save and evaluate the models with the configurations mentioned in the paper, execute the modelCreation.sh file
+- to train, save and evaluate the models with the configurations mentioned in the paper, unzip the contents in the visual_genome_image_features folder and execute the modelCreation.sh file

 - preprocess.py requires a different pytorch version (1.12. or higher)